raspberrypilearning/sense-hat-random-sparkles/en/step_4.md

 + Run your code by pressing **F5**.
 You should see a single LED light up on the Sense HAT's LED display.

 + Now change all of the numbers in your program and run the program again.
-A second LED should turn on the display.
+A second LED should turn on.